As most of our fishing is done in Torbay, we thought that it might be useful to include a guide to some of the more popular sea fishing marks.

 Plaice may not be one of the most sporting sea fish but, given the right tackle, they can put up a game scrap.
 Baitcasters and light sea fishing rods especially will give them a superb chance to perform.
 Here we show you how with articles on the fish itself, ragworms, shore fishing, including tandem traces and finally boat fishing techniques, including the highly successful predator rig.

 If mackerel grew to double figures, many British sea anglers would not bother to fish for anything else!
 These hard fighting sea fish are fun to catch, great as bait and respond to a variety of sea fishing techniques.
-Here we show you how with articles on shore fishing, fly fishing and boat fishing.
+Click on the link to find out more...

 Bass are one of the most prized of the sea fishing species, being a handsome, silver fish that fights hard and is tasty to boot.
 It also responds well to light tackle, whether it be fishing from boat with light baitcasters or float-fishing from shore with a match rod or similar.
 This link will take you to articles on bass fishing from shore, bass fishing from boat, estuary fishing, fly fishing, sandeels and bassing at Lannacombe.